JorgeFBMoreira/OriginSix/README.md

 ## 📜 LICENSE

 This repository is under MIT license.
-You can see the [LICENSE](LICENSE) file for more details.
+You can see the [LICENSE](LICENSE) file for more details.<br>

----

-You can see the layout in the following link: [OriginSix](https://www.figma.com/community/file/1009807319507822993/Origin-Six).
-You need a Figma account to access it.
+You can see the layout in the following link: [Figma](https://www.figma.com/community/file/1009807319507822993/Origin-Six) (you need a Figma account to access it).

 ---
 [![Linkedin Badge](https://img.shields.io/badge/-Jorge%20Moreira-0a66c2?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/felipecastrosales/)](https://www.linkedin.com/in/jorge-moreira-65123521a)